Why $80K–$120K Operators Should Strengthen Foundation Before Scaling: Rushing Costs 8–12 Months of Rebuilding

 Month 2–3 of the foundation period: Create complete hiring and training systems before you need to hire anyone.

-They’re overwhelmed, post a job urgently, interview quickly, hire the first acceptable candidate, and train frantically.
+Most operators hire reactively: they get overwhelmed, post a job urgently, interview quickly, hire the first acceptable candidate, and train frantically, which creates 12–16 weeks of integration chaos.

 The foundation-first approach inverts this: